deftio/fifostr/README.md

   * match head/tail  --> match a supplied string to either the head or tail
   * use patterns to trigger callbacks  --> pattern can be string | regex | user_supplied_parser any of which triggers user supplied callback_fn
-    * all patterns can look at either the whole fifostr or any subset e.g. addPattern("foo",myCallback,2,5,"bar") --> only looks for "foo" between positions 2 and 5 in the fifostr   object and will call myCallback with ("foo","bar")
+    * all patterns can look at either the whole fifostr or any subset e.g. addPattern("foo",myCallback,2,5,"bar") --> only looks for "foo" between positions 2 and 5 in the fifostr and will call myCallback with ("foo","bar")  if found
     * all patterns have optional label which can be used for logging purposes (eg. when pattern found, in addition to callback, emit label)
     * user supplied callback_fn is called with both the string-match section and the label
     * patterns can be added/deleted from the list of patterns "watching" the fifostr content